bichanna/flan-book/src/match.md

 }
 ```

-Pattern matching on a Boolean value is the Impala alternative to the `if else` statement found in other languages.
+Pattern matching on a Boolean value is the Flan alternative to the `if else` statement found in other languages.
 ```js
 match some_bool {
   true -> "It's true.",